 If you've lost money to a scam or given out your personal details to a scammer, you're unlikely to get your money back.
 However there are steps you can take straight away to limit the damage and protect yourself from further loss.

-If you've sent money or personal banking information to a scammer, contact your bank or credit union immediately.
-They may be able to stop a money transfer or cheque, or close your account if the scammer has your account details.
+If you've sent money or shared your banking details with a scammer, contact your financial institution immediately.
+They may be able to stop a transaction, or close your account if the scammer has your account details.
 Your credit card provider may be able to perform a 'charge back' (reverse the transaction) if your credit card was billed fraudulently.

 If you suspect you are a victim of identity theft, it is important that you act quickly to reduce your risk of financial loss or other damages.

 - contact iDcare - a free government-funded service which will work with you to develop a specific response plan to your situation and support you through the process.
 Visit the iDcare website or call 1800 595 160 (if in Australia) or 0800 121 068 (if in New Zealand)

 - apply for a Commonwealth Victims' Certificate - a certificate helps support your claim that you've been the victim of identity crime, and can be used to help re-establish your credentials with government or financial institutions.
 Visit Victims of Commonwealth identity crime